Skip to main content

 The initial dysregulation of cortisol and appetite hormones creates the conditions for a more systemic breakdown in metabolic control, primarily centered on the body’s management of glucose and the progressive development of insulin resistance.
 This process has unique implications for women, as their hormonal landscape shifts throughout their lifespan, particularly during the transition to menopause.

-The concept of is central to this discussion.
+The concept of insulin resistance is central to this discussion.
 It represents a state where the body’s cells, particularly in the muscles, liver, and adipose tissue, become “numb” to the effects of insulin.
 In a healthy system, insulin binds to receptors on the cell surface, opening a gateway for glucose to enter and provide energy.

 When sleep is chronically restricted, several factors converge to impair this process.
 Elevated cortisol levels directly interfere with insulin signaling, and the increased intake of calorie-dense foods overwhelms the system.
 The result is that the pancreas must secrete progressively higher amounts of insulin to achieve the same effect, a state known as hyperinsulinemia.